-Entry track is the point of entry for organizations or programs to the Arts Organizations and Arts Programs track (AOAP).
-Entry track supports eligible arts organizations and arts programs that generally have a history of at least one year of consistent arts/cultural programming.
+Entry track is the point of entry for organizations or programs to the Arts Organizations and Arts Programs (AOAP) track.
+Entry track supports eligible arts organizations and arts programs that have a history of at least one year of consistent arts/cultural programming.

-- Must be nonprofit, tax-exempt corporations; or a unit of government; college or university; school district; or non-arts nonprofit providing arts programming and/or arts services in Pennsylvania.
+- Must be nonprofit, tax-exempt corporation, a unit of government, or school district, providing arts programming and/or arts services in Pennsylvania;

-- Must have at least one year of arts programming.
+- Must have at least one year of consistent arts programming;

 - Must have an average fiscal size more than $200,000.